 The Commissioner has approved and adopted a Code of Corporate Governance (The Code).
 The Code gives clarity to the way the Commissioner governs and sets out the frameworks that are in place to support the overall arrangements for fulfilling the Commissioner's functions.
-The Code forms part of the Commissioner's overall Manual of Corporate Governance (MoCG).
-The MoCG also comprises a Scheme of Consent and Delegation, financial regulations and standing orders relating to contracts, all of which is under pinned by the Principles of Relationship; being the contract between the Commissioner and the Chief Constable on how they and their organisations will work together.
+The Code forms part of the Commissioner's overall Manual of Corporate Governance (MOCG).
+The MOCG also comprises a Scheme of Consent and Delegation, financial regulations and standing orders relating to contracts, all of which is under pinned by the Principles of Relationship; being the contract between the Commissioner and the Chief Constable on how they and their organisations will work together.

-This Annual Governance Statement (AGS) explains how the Commissioner has complied with The Code.
-It also meets the requirements the Accounts and Audit (Wales) Regulations 2014 in relation to the publication of an AGS which must accompany the Statement of Accounts.
+This Annual Governance Statement (AGS) explains how the Commissioner has complied with The Code and also identifies significant governance issues.
+In addition, it meets the requirements the Accounts and Audit (Wales) Regulations 2014 in relation to the publication of an AGS which must accompany the Statement of Accounts.